 Intermediate Courses do not presuppose any prior acquaintance with philosophy.
 They may be taken in any order; and are pitched at a level that is more appropriate for second and higher year students than for first year students.
-However, in some cases an order for taking intermediate courses is recommended (for this and other advising information, see <www.union.edu/academic_depts/philosophy >).
+However, in some cases an order for taking intermediate courses is recommended (for this and other advising information, consult www.union.edu/academic_depts/philosophy).

-- 231 .
-Symbolic Logic (Winter: Wunderlich; Spring; Warenski).
+- 231. Symbolic Logic (Fall, Winter; Warenski).
 An introduction to modern symbolic logic, focusing on translation, semantics and syntax for propositional and predicate logic.
 You will learn to translate natural language into the language of logic and vice versa, and study key concepts such as validity, consistency, proof, soundness and completeness. - 232.
-Philosophy of Science Not offered in 2008-09 An introduction to philosophy of science.
+Philosophy of Science Not offered in 2009-10 An introduction to philosophy of science.
 What are scientific theories, and how are they tested?
 What is scientific method?
 What counts as evidence for a scientific theory?
 What is scientific explanation?
-We will approach these questions both philosophically and through formal techniques. - 234 .
-Philosophy of History (Not offered 2008-09).
+We will approach these questions both philosophically and through formal techniques. - 234.
+Philosophy of History (Not offered 2009-10).
 An examination of how historical studies contribute to knowledge.
-Among the issues considered will be how historical interpretations differ from scientific theories, whether there are different ideals of objectivity in humanistic historical studies and in the sciences, and how, if at all, interpretational conflict in historical studies can be rationally adjudicated. - 235 .
-Reasoning and the Law (; Fall; Clark; Spring: Walker).
+Among the issues considered will be how historical interpretations differ from scientific theories, whether there are different ideals of objectivity in humanistic historical studies and in the sciences, and how, if at all, interpretational conflict in historical studies can be rationally adjudicated. - 235.
+Reasoning and the Law (Winter; Wunderlich).
 A non-technical introduction to legal reasoning.
 We will consider the nature of arguments in general and learn how to distinguish good arguments from bad ones, and then consider a variety of issues that arise in the context of the law, including arguments whose force turns on a proper understanding of men's real and proximate cause.
 The arguments that we will consider are drawn primarily from judicial decisions.
-We shall also examine the relationship between morality and the law. - 237 .
-Introduction to Political Philosophy Not offered in 2008-09 An historical introduction to issues in political philosophy.
-The texts that we will consider address questions such as: Why should individuals live in society at all?
-Why should individuals obey any government at all?
-What are the sources, limits and purposes of political power?
-GenEd: EU-CS. - 238.
-Business Ethics (Not offered 200 8-09).
-An introduction to issues in business ethics, including questions about economic distributive justice and the moral justification of economic systems, the moral responsibilities of corporations, and the moral rights and responsibilities of employers and employees.
+We shall also examine the relationship between morality and the law.